felipearosemena/ChaosDashboards/README.md

 Any Query or Mutation that interacts with a `Dashboard` or it's `CryptoPair`s reads and writes from a MongoDB instance.
 The credentials are saved to the `.env.local.sample` file for ease of share with the tester.
 In production we're remove the credentials from the file.

 The `coinInfo` Query pings the coingecko api directly and returns the reponse.

-This api is rate limited to 10 requests each 60seconds, and in my testing it can be fickle
+> This api is rate limited to 10 requests each 60seconds, and in my testing it can be fickle.
+If you see an error loading coins, reload or try again in a few seconds

 ### `/api/prices`
 Gets prices directly from coingecko.